devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Layered Architecure

-Now that we understand how to implement the BLoC pattern [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE), lets’ have a look at how we can use it to achieve a four-layered architecture with one way dependencies [\[66\]](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1):
+Now that we understand how to implement the BLoC Pattern [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE), lets’ have a look at how we can use it to achieve a four-layered architecture with one way dependencies [\[66\]](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1):

 <img src="https://github.com/Fasust/flutter-guide/wiki//images/bloc-my-layers.png" height="500" alt="Bloc Architecture with Layers">